pratysri/fin-whisper-monitor/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links

 - **Live Demo**: [Coming Soon]
 - **Issues**: [GitHub Issues](https://github.com/pratysri/fin-whisper-monitor/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/pratysri/fin-whisper-monitor/discussions)

-## 📞 Support

-If you have any questions or need support, please:
-- Open an issue on GitHub
-- Check the existing discussions
-- Review the documentation

 ---